The USFSM Senior Leadership for PAInT

-Denise Davis-Cotton, EdD, the Coordinator of the Florida Center for PAInT.
+Denise Davis-Cotton, EdD, the Director of the Florida Center for PAInT.
 She is an esteemed professional and educator and author of Losing My Mind over Education (Finding My Way Back to Me), in which she shows the discord between the preparations of her educational journey along life’s landscape, what she discovers, and what needs to happen to reignite the educational spirit.

 She is a Milken Foundation internationally recognized educator, Michiganian of the Year, and Past President of Arts Schools Network in which she made historic contributions to education and the cultural renaissance.
 She is the founder and served as the First Principal of Detroit School of Arts (DSA).
 She also received two Keys to the City of Montgomery (Alabama), as well as the Congressional Record Recognition by the 106th Congress, and she is recognized as a Distinguished Alumni – Alabama State University.

 Her dream of teaching performing arts to inner-city school children evolved to the founding of what many believe became an icon of cultural education throughout the country.
 Through Dr. Davis-Cotton’s leadership, academics and arts are not only recognized but also revered.
 As a result of her vision, she provides strong comprehensive arts integration programs; promotes creativity, imagination, and innovation; and designs educational curricula that prepares and educates a workforce for the Creativity and Innovation Paradigms.